-Initially you’re likely focus much of your birding effort on your garden and local patch.
+Initially, you’re likely to focus much of your birding effort on your garden and local patch.
 Getting to know your local birds well is a fundamental part of developing your birding skills, but sooner or later (and inevitably it’s usually sooner) you’re going to get itchy feet and want to check out different locations and habitats near you.

 - Ask around: One of the best ways to find good nearby locations for birdwatching is to ask people.
 If you know other birders in the area, or anyone who’s into wildlife ask them for advice on the best local spots.
 Anywhere that’s generally good for wildlife is likely to support plenty of bird life.

 - Keep an eye out: Another useful way of discovering new birding areas is to keep your eyes open when you’re out and about in the car — make a mental note of any patches of interesting looking habitat, open woodlands or parks that look promising, and go back later to explore.